Oh, man, this is going to sound really lame, but when I went shopping for my first backpack, I felt like I was Harry Potter picking out his wand.

 There are repair centres all over: You can find international distributors in Australia, Canada, China, all over Europe, Hong Kong, Taiwan, Indonesia, Israel, Japan, South Korea, Mexico, New Zealand, the Philippines, Singapore, South Africa, Malaysia, Thailand, Brazil, Uruguay, Argentina, Bolivia, Chile, Colombia, Ecuador, and Peru.

 Additionally, I dropped Osprey an email to see if I’d be screwed if my backpack broke in a country without an international distributor.
 Obviously they operate on a case-by-case basis, but the guy I spoke to said that it’s likely you could either have a replacement part shipped out to your location, or you could ship your broken backpack to a nearby country, get the repairs done, and have it shipped back out to you.

 While there are a few other backpack companies that offer lifetime guarantees, I couldn’t find any that would guarantee a repair or replacement backpack in pretty much every country around the world, and many of the policies excluded general wear-and-tear or if you’d been using it unreasonably or not taking proper care of it.

 Osprey covers you for absolutely everything, no matter what the cause and when it happened.

 I’m really happy with the repair: I have my backpack back and it stands out from the crowd on the luggage carousels!

-I know this post totally reads like it’s sponsored, but it’s not!
-I just really love Osprey backpacks, am so happy with mine, and wanted to share the kickass-ness of their lifetime guarantee with you!
+I know this post totally reads like it’s sponsored, but it’s not, I promise!
+I just really love Osprey backpacks, am so happy with mine, and wanted to share the kickass-ness of the Osprey waranty with you!
 If you’re looking to buy your first backpack, or hunting down a replacement, I’d wholeheartedly recommend checking out Osprey.